VulnerabilityHistoryProject/shepherd-tools/README.md

 ```

 ###### Subcommands
-* publicvulns: Find all vulnerable fines from the gitlog
+* publicvulns: Find all vulnerable files from the gitlog

 ###### Options
 * \-\-repo DIR: Sets the repository directory.
 Default: current working directory
 * \-\-cves DIR: Sets the CVE directory.
 Default: cves
-* \-\-period PERIOD: Sets the time period for the test.
+* \-\-period PERIOD: Sets a default time period for the test.
 Either "6_month" or "all_time"
+* \-\-start DATE: Sets the start date of the period.
+Cannot be used with \-\-period
+* \-\-end DATE: Sets the end date of the period.
+Cannot be used with \-\-period
 * \-\-output DIR: Sets the directory where the CSV will be saved.
+* \-\-period_name NAME: Sets the name of the period.
+E.g. "12_months", "2_years"

 ###### Examples
 ```sh